MewsSystems/gitbook-channel-manager-api/your-journey/certification.md

 Before moving your integration to the Production environment, Mews must verify that it meets all technical specifications.
 This is the purpose of the certification process.
 During certification, Mews will conduct a series of standard tests to ensure your integration functions correctly.

+> ### Communication with Mews
+> While we currently communicate certification details primarily via email, Mews will transition to using the __Mews Partner Portal__ for certification workflows in 2025.
+This portal will replace email-based interactions for most certification activities.
+> Until the Partner Portal is launched, please continue to contact us at partnersuccess@mews.com.

 ## Preparing for certification

 Follow these steps to prepare for certification:

-1. **Request a test environment setup**: Email partnersuccess@mews.com to request a `Client Token` and for a test property to be created in the Mews [Test environment](../guidelines/environments.md).
+1. **Initiate certification request**: Contact Mews with:
+    * The technical details of your planned integration.
+    * The name of the Pilot property you'll be using.
+    * A request to create a test property in the Mews side [test environment](../guidelines/environments.md) and to issue a `Client Token` for authentication.

-2. **Set up Channel Manager endpoints**: Create the following HTTPS endpoints on the Channel Manager side [Test environment](../guidelines/environments.md):
+2. **Set up Channel Manager endpoints**: Create the following HTTPS endpoints on the Channel Manager side [test environment](../guidelines/environments.md):
     * [Update availability](../channel-manager-operations/inventory.md#update-availability)
     * [Update prices](../channel-manager-operations/inventory.md#update-prices)
     * [Update restrictions](../channel-manager-operations/inventory.md#update-restrictions)
     * [Confirm booking](../channel-manager-operations/reservations.md#confirm-booking)
     * [Change notification](../channel-manager-operations/notifications.md#change-notification) \(optional\)

-3. **Share endpoint details**: Send the endpoint details to partnersuccess@mews.com.
+3. **Share Channel Manager endpoints**: Once ready, share your endpoint details with Mews.

-4. **Retrieve the Connection Token**: Use your test property credentials with the [Get properties](../mews-operations/configuration.md#get-properties) API operation to retrieve the `Connection Token` for the [Test property](../guidelines/environments.md).
+4. **Retrieve the Connection Token**: Use your test property credentials with the [Get properties](../mews-operations/configuration.md#get-properties) API operation to retrieve the `Connection Token` for the test property.

-5. **Fetch configuration data**: Pull property, space type mapping and rate mapping information using the [Get configuration](../mews-operations/configuration.md#get-configuration) API operation.
+5. **Fetch configuration data**: Use the [Get configuration](../mews-operations/configuration.md#get-configuration) API operation to pull property, space type mapping and rate mapping information.

 6. **Map rates and spaces**: Use the data from the [Get configuration](../mews-operations/configuration.md#get-configuration) response to map all rate plan and space category combinations in your channel manager system.

-7. **Perform ARI and reservation tests**: Conduct all ARI (Availability, Rates & Inventory) and reservation tests, according to the scenarios outlined in [Certification tests](certification-tests.md).
+7. **Run certification tests**: Conduct all Inventory Push Tests and Reservation Tests, according to the scenarios outlined in [Certification tests](certification-tests.md).

 8. **Complete the certification file**: Inform your Mews Technical Partner Success Manager once you’ve completed the tests.
 They will provide you with a certification file.
 Complete the file following the provided instructions, and return the completed file via email.